CybercentreCanada/Maco/README.md

 ## Writing Extractors

-There are several examples that use Maco in the 'demo_extractors' folder.
+There are several examples that use Maco in the '`demo_extractors`' folder.

-Some things to keep in mind
+Some things to keep in mind:
-* The yara rule names must be prefixed with the extractor class name.
+* The Yara rule names must be prefixed with the extractor class name.
-    * e.g. class 'MyScript' has yara rules named 'MyScriptDetect1' and 'MyScriptDetect2', not 'Detect1'
+    * e.g. class 'MyScript' has Yara rules named 'MyScriptDetect1' and 'MyScriptDetect2', not 'Detect1'
-* You can load other scripts contained within the same folder via a python relative import
+* You can load other scripts contained within the same folder via a Python relative import
     * see `complex.py` for details
-* You can standardise your usage of the 'other' dict
+* You can standardise your usage of the '`other`' dict
     * this is optional, see `limit_other.py` for details
     * consider instead making a PR with the properties you are frequently using

 # Requirements

-Python 3.8+
+Python 3.8+.

 Install this package with `pip install maco`.

-All required python packages are in the requirements.txt
+All required Python packages are in the `requirements.txt`.

 # CLI Usage